-Mersin is a modern town and a busy port with palm avenues, parks, modern hotels and a good base for visiting many nearby historical sites and beaches, at Çukurova region on the Mediterranean coast of southern Turkey
+Mersin is a modern town and a busy port with palm avenues, parks, modern hotels and a good base for visiting many nearby historical sites and beaches, in the Çukurova region on the Mediterranean coast of Turkey.

 It has the largest port on the Turkish Mediterranean with a free zone and many businesses of all sizes.
 Mersin also offers all the comforts of a modern metropole as well as all the characteristics of the Mediterranean cities.